tejassmani/poweroutages/README.md

 ></iframe>

 __Conclusion__<br>
-With this p-value, we fail to reject the null hypothesis.
-We conclude that it is highly likely that our model is fair between the groups of rural and urban settings for power outages.
+With a p-value of 0.2360, we fail to reject the null hypothesis.
+We conclude that it is likely that our model is fair between the groups of rural and urban settings for power outages.

 ___